 8. Reduces Aging

-The compound Curcumin is also known to delay aging and combat chronic ailments brought about by aging.
+The compound Curcumin is also known to delay aging and combat chronic ailments brought about by aging for men and women.

 9. Improves Heart Health